techidaily/site-games-able/source/_posts/ai-ally-in-gaming-top-6-approaches-with-chatgpt.md

 ![Prompt for dialogue with NPC innkeeper in ChatGPT](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/dialogue-with-npc.jpg)

  Of course, you can swap out multiple variables in each prompt to adjust them to your campaign and situation.
-For extra flair, you can[use ChatGPT and DALL-E to generate images of characters](https://www.makeuseof.com/how-to-use-chatgpt-and-dall-e-to-create-characters-for-dungeons-and-dragons/) .
+For extra flair, you can [use ChatGPT and DALL-E to generate images of characters](https://www.makeuseof.com/how-to-use-chatgpt-and-dall-e-to-create-characters-for-dungeons-and-dragons/) .

 ## 3\.
 Filler Content in a Pinch: When Players Deviate From the Story